-On March 13, 2013, Cardinal Jorge Mario Bergoglio of Argentina was elected Pope.
-He’s the first pope from the Americas.
-He’s the first Pope Francis.
-He’s the first Jesuit pope in the history of the Catholic Church.
-This is all the more extraordinary, because the Jesuits have been held in suspicion by many past popes.
+The Sacred College of Cardinals elected Cardinal Jorge Mario Bergoglio of Argentina as Pope on March 13, 2013.
+He is the first pope from the Americas.
+He is the first Pope Francis.
+Hei s the first pope from the Society of Jesus in the history of the Catholic Church.

 In the months leading up to the election of the Catholic Church’s new pope, I published my debut fiction thriller, Archangels: Rise of the Jesuits.
 Among other things, it’s about the Jesuits having their fill of financial and sexual corruption in the Catholic Church, blackmailing the pope with secret documents, and taking control of the Vatican bank and the church.

 The events that felled Cardinal Bergoglio’s competitors prior to the election are as shocking as my fictional conspiracies.
 The timing of those events couldn’t have been more perfect if they had been intentionally orchestrated.
 Life sometimes imitates art, and this is one of those times.
 The actual events surrounding the pope’s election are as astonishing as my fictional conspiracies.

 Pope Benedict XVI Resigns